aliyun/terraform-provider-alicloud/website/docs/r/cs_kubernetes.html.markdown

 * `client_cert` - (Optional) The path of client certificate, like `~/.kube/client-cert.pem`.
 * `client_key` - (Optional) The path of client key, like `~/.kube/client-key.pem`.
 * `cluster_ca_cert` - (Optional) The path of cluster ca certificate, like `~/.kube/cluster-ca-cert.pem`
+* `version` - (Optional) Desired Kubernetes version.
+If you do not specify a value, the latest available version at resource creation is used and no upgrades will occur except you set a higher version number.
+The value must be configured and increased to upgrade the version when desired.
+Downgrades are not supported by ACK.
 ### Timeouts

 -> **NOTE:** Available in 1.58.0+.